 - Future-ready educators look for creativity in all content areas and find ways for students to explore and express their creativity – maximizing student engagement.

 - First recognizing and appreciating creativity helps students practice being open to new experiences.
-Learning and honing the skill of observation is the second step.
+Honing the skill of observation is the next step.

 - Creativity throws our dendrites into high gear!
 You see, the brain craves novelty!

 “Discovery consists of looking at the same thing as everyone else and thinking something different.”

 Live, learn, and lead creatively!